We Butter the Bread with Butter

-We Butter the Bread with Butter (also known as WBTBWB) is a German deathcore band noted for their heavy use of electronic music characteristics.
-The group was founded in 2007 by guitarist Marcel Neumann and vocalist Tobias Schultka, was signed to Redfield Records, and have released two albums through the label.
+We Butter the Bread with Butter (also known as WBTBWB) is a German metalcore band noted for their heavy use of electronic music characteristics.
+The group was founded in 2007 by guitarist Marcel Neumann and vocalist Tobias Schultka.
+Later, they were signed to Redfield Records, and released two albums through the label.
 Their debut album Das Monster aus dem Schrank was released on 21 November 2008.
 Their second album, Der Tag an dem die Welt unterging was released on 14 May 2010, followed on 19 December 2012 by an EP titled Projekt Herz.
 Their third studio album, Goldkinder, was released on 9 August 2013, and a fourth album, Wieder geil!, was released on 22 May 2015.
 In Late 2019, Schultka rejoined the band after 9 years away, and the band went back to being the original duo of Schultka and Neumann.
-On 23 September 2021 they released their 5th studio album, Das Album.
+On 24 September 2021 they released their 5th studio album, Das Album.
 It is their first album as a duo in 11 years.